-Sectors such as civil protection, urban micrometeorology, agritourism, road management are among those that can benefit considerably from accurate forecasts with high spatial resolution.
+Sectors such as civil protection, urban micrometeorology, agritourism, road management and safety are among those that can benefit considerably from accurate forecasts with high spatial resolution.

-MeteoTracker enables the implementation of mobile systems to acquire accurate meteorological data with high spatial resolution, at a competitive cost and that are easy to install and use, capable of creating an unprecedented data assimilation network for numerical weather prediction models.
+MeteoTracker enables the implementation of proprietary mobile weather network to acquire accurate meteorological data with high spatial resolution, at a competitive cost and that are easy to install and use, capable of creating an unprecedented data assimilation network for numerical weather prediction models.

 MONITORING METEOROLOGICAL PARAMETERS IN FIRE FIGHTING OPERATIONS

 To know the detailed thermal distribution of the areas affected by wildfires is very important for firefighting operations and for the safety of the operators.

 With MeteoTracker it is possible to dynamically create a dense mobile monitoring network by installing the device on service vehicles and drones, making data on temperature, humidity, pressure, altitude and wind available to both the operators engaged in the field and the operations centres (where the data is sent in real-time).

 The analysis phase of any fire incident can then rely on a database of meteorological data from which important elements of statistical knowledge can be extracted and for modelling the fire fronts.